 1. BUILD A TEAM OF EXPERTS

 A trend in higher education is to use a team approach in creating a blended course.
 Bringing together specialists can help clarify opportunities and support an instructor in thoughtfully fusing learning technology and new pedagogical strategies.
-In addition to working as “thinking partners,” a team of specialists can help ensure a smooth transition to a new teaching mode.
+In addition to working as “thinking partners,” a team of specialists can help ensure a smooth transition to a new teaching model.

 Consider contacting L&S Learning Support Services (LSS).
 LSS employs a team of instructional design and technology consultants that partner with instructors, supporting your specific needs.